apache/openwhisk/tools/macos/README.md

     whisk # the name of your docker machine
 ```

-The Docker virtual machine requires some tweaking to work from the Mac host and OpenWhisk.
+The Docker virtual machine requires some tweaking to work from the Mac host with OpenWhisk.
 The following [script](./tweak-dockermachine.sh) will disable TLS, add port forwarding
-within the VM and routes `172.17.x.x` form the Mac host to the Docker virtual machine.
+within the VM and routes `172.17.x.x` from the Mac host to the Docker virtual machine.
 Enter your sudo Mac password when prompted.

 ```